 Why study with us?

-- Internationally renowned and experienced and faculty from Canada, Finland, USA, and Estonia.
+- Internationally renowned and experienced and faculty from Canada, Finland, USA, UK, and Estonia.

 - Innovative teaching methods.

 - International student body and study environment with students from all over the world.

 - Is the only IR curriculum in the region that gives an overview on contemporary security threats as well as the regionalization process.

 - Focuses on foreign and security policy (incl. the small-state perspectives) and regional cooperation in world politics.

 - Gives in-depth knowledge of state relations, international organizations and the role of non-state actors.